Muhdhammad/llm-peft-lora-qlora/README.md

-# LLaMA-3.2-3B Instruction LoRA Fine-Tuning Notebook
+# Llama-3.2-3B Instruction LoRA Fine-Tuning

 This repository contains workflow notebooks for fine-tuning Meta LLaMA 3.2 (3B) using **LoRA + QLoRA** on an instruction dataset derived from the **Databricks Dolly** corpus.
 The notebooks demonstrates **parameter-efficient fine-tuning**, including dataset preprocessing, training, and evaluation.